Oldsmobile 88: 1971

+1972

 For 1972, the Delta Custom series was dropped and the Royale series was expanded to include four-door Town and Holiday sedans.
 Advertised brake horsepower figures dropped to 155 for the base 350 two-barrel and 250 for the optional 455 four-barrel Rocket V8s thanks to an industry-wide switch in power measurements from the previous gross method (as measured by a dynamometer with no accessories attached) to the net method in which the power measurements were based upon an engine "as installed" in a vehicle with all emission controls and accessories hooked up.
 Only minor trim changes were made this year that included revised "waterfall" grilles in front and four-segment taillights in the rear.
-Inside a revised "Flo-Through" ventilation system utilizing vents in the doorjambs replaced the 1971 version which utilized vents in the trunklid.
+Inside a revised "Flo-Through" ventilation system utilizing vents in the doorjambs replaced the 1971 version which utilized vents in the trunk lid.

+1973

 For 1973, wider and lower split waterfall grilles flanked a new federally mandated 5 mi/h front bumper on all Delta 88 models and larger one-piece rounded rectangular taillights replaced the four-segmented lights of 1972.
 Engine offerings included a standard 350 Rocket V8 with two-barrel carburetor (150 net horsepower) or optional 455 Rocket V8 with four-barrel carburetion and 215 hp with single exhaust or 250 hp with dual exhausts.
 Model offerings were the same as 1972 with the Delta 88 Royale series now including the sole Olds convertible offering following the demise of the intermediate Cutlass Supreme convertible after 1972.

 Director Sam Raimi regularly includes a 1973 Delta 88 in his films.
 Referred to as "The Classic" by the filmmaker, the car originally belonged to his parents and has made an appearance in the Evil Dead trilogy, his Spider-Man films with Tobey Maguire, Drag Me To Hell and Doctor Strange in the Multiverse of Madness.

+1974

-In 1974, a 5 mi/h rear bumper was added and taillights reverted to a four-segment design similar to 1972 and the front grilles were narrowed and raised to hood level similar to 1971–72 models.
+In 1974, a 5 mi/h rear bumper was added, taillights reverted to a four-segment design similar to 1972, and the front grilles were narrowed and raised to hood level similar to 1971–72 models.
 Also, new rooflines were featured on Holiday hardtop coupes with large fixed triangular side windows in the widened "C" pillar.
 Unlike the big Chevrolet formal-roof coupes, the Olds retained a small roll-down rear window.
 As Oldsmobile completely discontinued two-barrel carbureted engines this year, a new 350 four-barrel Rocket V8 (175 horsepower) became standard equipment with the 455 available as an option.
 Other highlights this year included an all-new flat instrument panel shared with Ninety-Eight and Toronado models with horizontal sweep speedometer and "Message Center" system of warning lights replacing the wrap-around dash of previous years.
-A new and seldom-ordered option available on all full-sized Olds models and Toronados were driver's and passenger's-side airbags – among the first to be offered in a production automobile.
+A new and seldom-ordered option available on all full-sized Olds models and Toronados were driver's- and passenger's-side airbags – among the first to be offered in a production automobile.
 The Delta 88 Royale ragtop was again the only convertible offered by Olds.